gvwilson/sensibleadventures/maddy-roo/maddy-roo-outline.md

 -   Dockety: "Several.
 But it is still a good plan."
 -   He races forward, knocks one unsuspecting pair of bots out of the way, and throws Maddy onto the cart

-## Chapter 6: Out of the Cage Cart...
+## Episode 6: Out of the Cage Cart...

 -   Maddy drops the brick
 -   Dockety races forward and body checks another bot just as it raises itself to grab at Maddy